operand/agency/README.md

 agents with software systems and human users, making it simple to integrate, monitor, and control your agent system.

-Agency's minimalistic design allows you to flexibly experiment and build to your requirements.
+Agency's design allows you to flexibly experiment and build to your requirements.
 Once you've found an architecture that works, you can scale it out to your needs.